-The total return for REITs and other High Dividend stocks over the last year was -14.1%.
-To get a rough figure of the offsetting dividend contribution, dividing the dividends received over the last year by the valuations gives a dividend return of 13.3% for the REITs and 12.8% for the other High Dividend positions, offsetting the price declines.
-That reflects current cash income, not something hypothetical if we had decided to sell at an inopportune time.
+The total return for REITs and other High Dividend stocks over the last year was 3.9%.
+To get a rough figure of the offsetting dividend contribution, dividing the dividends received over the last quarter by the average valuation gives a dividend return of 13.1%, offsetting price declines.
+The 13.1% reflects current cash income, not something hypothetical if we had decided to sell at an inopportune time.
 The current dividend income allows us to be less concerned with changes in price as it is not the time to sell.

-C. Price Appreciation.
+Price Appreciation.